Cheeger-Gromov compactness for manifolds with boundary: Introduction and statement of the main result

 For a Riemannian metric $h$, we denote by $\Rm_h$ its Riemannian tensor, and by $\inj_h$ its injectivity radius.
 Let $(M,g,x^0)$ be a pointed connected Riemannian manifold.
 If $\p M \neq \emptyset$, we denote by $\p g=g|_{\p M}$ the induced metric.
-Denote by $d^g$ the distance function induced by the metric $g$, and in general for a metric space $M$ and $A \subset M$, we write $B(A,r)=\{ \ x \in M \ | \ d(x,A)<r \ \}$.
-In the following, we adopt the following definition of bounded geometry for manifolds with i.g. nonempty boundary (cf., e.g., \cite{Schick}): \begin{definition} Fix a positive integer $k$ and a constant $ c>0$.
-A Riemannian manifold $(M,g)$ with non-empty boundary $\p M$ has \emph{$( c,k)$-bounded geometry} if\footnote{From work of Ammann-Gro\ss e-Nistor \cite{AGN} we know that the second condition follows from the other ones.}
+By $d^g$ we denote the distance function induced by the metric $g$, and for a metric space $M$ and $A \subset M$, we write $B(A,r)=\{ \ x \in M \ | \ d(x,A)<r \ \}$.
+In the following, we adopt the following definition of bounded geometry for manifolds with in general nonempty boundary (cf., e.g., \cite{Schick}):